-- A death in the immediate family (parents, siblings, grandparent, aunt, uncle, cousin) - Ourt appearance - Medical or psychological tests with note from test provider.
+- A death in the immediate family (parents, siblings, grandparent, aunt, uncle, cousin) - Court appearance - Medical or psychological tests with legal note from the provider.
 (All tests should be made after school if possible.) - Religious holy days as defined by a religious calendar - Other extraordinary situations approved by the Principal